zydou/arti/doc/dev/notes/service-side-pow.md

 * `Effort` is in a `Mutex` on its own, allowing verification threads to exclusively update it without blocking unnecessarily.

+Verification threads should only hold a lock on a single `Mutex` at a time.
+That will likely look like taking a lock on a `ReplayLog`, updating it, releasing it, then taking a lock on `Effort`, updating it, and releasing it.

 Essentially, this design is:

 * Put everything behind a `RwLock`